List of deaths on eight-thousanders: Nanga Parbat

 The summit of Nanga Parbat, as seen from the air.

-Nanga Parbat is the world's ninth highest mountain.
-It's known for being extremely hard to climb; named the "Killer Mountain" by the 1953 German expedition, first to successfully reach the peak.
-In addition to the large number of climbing deaths, 11 mountaineers were killed in 2013 by Taliban.
+Nanga Parbat is the world's ninth highest mountain and is known for being extremely hard to climb: it was named the "Killer Mountain" by the 1953 German expedition, the first to successfully reach the peak.
+In addition to the large number of climbing deaths, 11 mountaineers were killed by the Taliban in 2013.